rgant/hellopatient-chatbot/README.md

 1. From the root directory, run `docker compose up`.
-2. In a separate terminal, `cd` into `backend` and run `poetry run uvicorn main:app --reload`.
+2. In a separate terminal, `cd` into `backend` and run `poetry run uvicorn server.main:app --reload`.
 3. In a separate terminal, `cd` into `frontend` and run `npm run dev`.

 ### MacOS Development